 We would like to inform all of our customers about it and explain that we are excited for the law protecting our turtles and set up of sustainable activities.

-As a result of the new law, Absolute Adventure Mexico has partnered with a local cooperative to be allowed to bring tourists snorkeling in the bay.2017 Akumal bay regulation summary:
+As a result of the law, Absolute Adventure Mexico has partnered with a local cooperative to be allowed to bring tourists snorkeling in the bay.2017 Akumal bay regulation summary: